stacktoheap/stacktoheap.github.io/_posts/2012-12-01-writing-a-git-provider-for-windows-powershell-part-1.markdown

 date: 2012-12-01 22:03
 comments: true
 categories: [git, powershell, provider, pit]
+excerpt: "In this first part, we will look at setting up the infrastructure required to write a PowerShell provider for Git - creating a snap-in, registering the provider etc."
 ---

 I have been wanting to write a Powershell provider that will help me manage git repositories on my machine.
 Kind of like what "Github for Windows" does, but for the console.
 For a start, I want a `git:\` drive which will list all the projects I am tracking in my machine and can quickly help me navigate to them and perform appropriate actions on them.
 I am still thinking about how else I can put this to use